Sell Online With an eCommerce Platform

 Other Online Selling Platforms

 With Amazon, you’re opting into a very large marketplace that a lot of buyers trust.
-However, the massive customer base comes with its own drawbacks–higher fees and more competition.
+However, the massive customer base comes with its own drawbacks: higher fees (in some cases, hidden fees) and more competition.

-When selling on Amazon, you should maintain the thought process of: “I’m getting a smaller piece of a bigger pie.”
+When selling on Amazon, business owners should maintain the thought process: “I’m getting a smaller piece of a bigger pie.”
 Your piece may be small in relation to the whole pie, but the pie is much larger than normal.
 So, you’re still getting a good amount.

-The overwhelming number of people looking to buy on Amazon is certainly a plus.
+The overwhelming number of people looking to buy on Amazon is certainly a plus and one of the many reasons it’s one of the best sites to sell stuff online!

 Also, like many other online stores, Amazon uses an algorithm that will recommend your products to those who may be interested in them based on search history.
 Almost anyone selling almost anything should be able to run a business on Amazon.
-You just need to make sure that your prices are competitive enough to be a contender.
+You just need to ensure that your final sale price is competitive enough to be a contender.

 If you’re running a small business, you may find this challenging, since others can distribute in bulk.
 We’ll review several online selling sites, so sit tight, small business owners!

-The OG of online selling platforms, eBay, has been around since 1995!
+The OG of online selling sites, eBay, has been around since 1995!
 There’s no need to deny the power of selling on eBay, seriously.

-However, you should be aware of the selling fees (that only continue to rise).
+However, you should be aware of the selling fees, payment processing fees, and other hidden fees (that only continue to rise).

 Ebay charges a non-refundable fee to list an item.
 They then charge a non-refundable fee to insert the same product in another category.
 Once the item sells, they impose a “final value fee.”
 This is essentially Ebay’s commission based on the selling price, as well as the shipping costs.
 The final value fee will vary based on your product, its category, how many categories it’s listed in, and shipping.